mikepartelow/electoralcoffee/README.md

 - [ ] Maine?
 - [ ] DC
 - [ ] works well on mobile
-- [ ] "timeless coffee" info-box is clipped
 - [ ] extract data to separate file. precompile step OK.
 - [ ] link to github from index
 - [ ] more exposition